-The proposed A.A. in Psychology program has the necessary support at the department, division, and institutional level to operate successfully.
+The proposed AA in Sociology program has the necessary support at the department, division, and institutional level to operate successfully.
 The Social Sciences department that will house the degree is well-established at PGCC, with an existing cadre of full-time tenured/tenure-track faculty, as well as qualified adjunct faculty, available to teach the program courses (see the table in Part I for a full listing of faculty), and administrative support personnel.
 All courses in the program can be taught by existing faculty.

 As outlined in Parts K and L, PGCC is confident that the existing administrative and technical supports and physical facilities available to the department and college as a whole are sufficient to ensure the program's viability - the department is not seeking any capital investments or specialized facilities, since current office space in Kent Hall, and classroom space in various campus buildings will suffice while Marlboro Hall remains under construction, nor is it seeking any additional administrative positions or technology supports to successfully deliver the program.
-At the college level, E-Learning Services and our Technology Help Desk are able to provide comprehensive technical assistance to faculty and students.

-b. continuation of the program for a period of time sufficient to allow enrolled students to complete the program.
+At the college level, E-Learning b. continuation of the program for a period of time sufficient to allow enrolled students to complete the program.